Bukvic leads Idaho against St. Thomas after 24-point game - WTOP News

 Moscow; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Idaho faces St. Thomas after Anja Bukvic scored 24 points in Idaho’s 94-54 victory against the Montana Tech Orediggers.
+BOTTOM LINE: Idaho hosts St. Thomas after Anja Bukvic scored 24 points in Idaho’s 94-54 win over the Montana Tech Orediggers.

-The Vandals have gone 2-0 in home games.
-Idaho is fourth in the Big Sky with 10.6 offensive rebounds per game led by Rosie Schweizer averaging 3.0.
+The Vandals have gone 2-0 at home.
+Idaho has a 2-2 record against teams over .500.

-The Tommies are 2-2 on the road.
-St. Thomas is second in the Summit giving up 63.2 points while holding opponents to 41.9% shooting.
+The Tommies are 2-2 in road games.
+St. Thomas has a 1-0 record in games decided by less than 4 points.

+Idaho is shooting 42.4% from the field this season, 0.5 percentage points higher than the 41.9% St. Thomas allows to opponents.
+St. Thomas has shot at a 44.4% clip from the field this season, 11.0 percentage points above the 33.4% shooting opponents of Idaho have averaged.

-TOP PERFORMERS: Schweizer is shooting 57.6% and averaging 12.6 points for the Vandals.
+TOP PERFORMERS: Rosie Schweizer is scoring 12.6 points per game and averaging 7.6 rebounds for the Vandals.

 Jo Langbehn is scoring 17.6 points per game and averaging 5.7 rebounds for the Tommies.